Seeking an executive resume writer to fast-track your job search?

 To stay current on the techniques used in executive job search and top-shelf resume writing techniques, many executive resume writers seek external validation of their abilities and continual training.

-The professional organizations listed under question #2 offer ongoing education, global summits, certification, and even resume writing contests, including Toast of the Resume Industry (TORI) awards from Career Directors International or Recognizing Outstanding Achievement in Resumes (ROAR) awards from the National Resume Writers’ Association, putting skilled writers to the test.
+The professional organizations listed in Question #2 offer ongoing education, global summits, certification, and even resume writing contests, including Toast of the Resume Industry (TORI) awards from Career Directors International or Recognizing Outstanding Achievement in Resumes (ROAR) awards from the National Resume Writers’ Association.

 Many executive resume experts also stay in close touch with recruiters and hiring managers.
 Ongoing training and knowledge-building are key elements of writing at the executive level.